Namira Nahouza

 Namira Nahouza (born July 1979) is a French author, academic researcher, university lecturer, teacher of Arabic and religious studies, and research fellow at Cambridge Muslim College, whose research focusses on contemporary Salafi-Wahhabi theories of Qur'anic and Hadith interpretation.
-She is probably best known for her book Wahhabism and the Rise of the New Salafists: Theology, Power and Sunni Islam, which was originally a PhD thesis submitted to Exeter University in 2009.
+She is probably best known for her book Wahhabism and the Rise of the New Salafists: Theology, Power and Sunni Islam, which was originally a PhD thesis submitted to the University of Exeter in 2009.

 Biography

 She was born in Marseille in July 1979.
 She graduated from the Institute of Political Studies of Rennes (France) and the University of Exeter (United Kingdom).
 Holder of a master's degree in Arabic (University of Rennes and INALCO) in 2004.
 She completed her PhD in Arab and Islamic Studies at the University of Exeter and has an MA in European Studies.
 During her university studies, Namira completed several internships: at the French Embassy in Cairo, at the Permanent Representation of the Comoros to the United Nations in New York and France in 2001.